Rolling the R's: Characters

 Edgar Ramirez: A young gay Filipino student in the Kalihi school system who often speaks in Pidgin English.
 His sexuality is often the target of ridicule, exhibited by the opening vignette "Blame It On Chachi" in which the homophobic epithet "faggot" is hurled at Edgar from an unspecified narrator.
 Edgar's flamboyant demeanor and love for pop culture helps guide the plot of the vignettes.
 His story most evidently reflects the rupture of childhood innocence as he explicitly describes his sexy escapades with Mr. Campos, the school janitor.

 Florante Sanchez: A recent immigrant from the Philippines who attends school with Edgar, Katrina, Vicente and the other children.
 He comes from a family of writers and has a talent with the English language which sets him apart from the majority of his friends who communicate in creole languages, Tagalog, or Ilocano.
 Florante is praised by his teachers for his intelligence, but despite their discouragement, he remains a part of Edgar, Katrina, and Vicente's friend group.

 Katherine "Katrina-Trina" Cruz: A Filipino-American student who attends school in Kalihi and is one of Edgar's best friends.
 Trina is sexually active, yet again breaking the expectations of childhood innocence.
 She and her mother are often the subjects of gossip around town as they are known to be promiscuous.
 They also receive criticism for their non-traditional family structure—Trina's parents were not married when she was born, and her mother is apparently a single parent—but Katrina seems unbothered by the criticisms she receives, demonstrating her perseverance.

 Vicente De Los Reyes: a recent Filipino immigrant growing into his queer identity.
-Vicente is an artistic, kind, and thoughtful young boy, by far the most quiet of the friends in the main character group.
-He is respectful and understanding, demonstrating his family's commitment to respectability.
+Vicente is described as artistic, kind, and thoughtful, and is the most quiet of the friends in the main character group.
+He is respectful and understanding, which is presented as a reflection of his family's commitment to respectability.

 Ms. Takara: teacher of immigrant students in the Kalihi school district.
 Ms. Takara is a Japanese-American who teaches corrective pronunciation to the recent immigrants in order to help the students learn how to speak standard English.
 The immigrant students are removed from class regularly and taken to a small room on the opposite side of the school for lessons in how to speak standard English.

 Mrs. Takemoto: another Japanese-American teacher in the Kalihi area.
 Trina's mom sleeps with her husband, and Mrs. Takemoto is apparently aware of this, which creates an antagonistic relationship between Trina and Mrs. Takemoto in the classroom.

 Da Manong Gang: a group of first and second generation Asian immigrants who have formed a violent and somewhat mythical gang within the school.
 This group symbolizes the physical embodiment of all of the negative stereotypes about Filipino immigrants.
 Their violence and vagrancy terrifies the teachers and students.